Azure-Samples/compute-java-manage-vm/README.md

 #Getting Started with Compute - Manage Virtual Machines - in Java #

-Compute Manage Virtual Machine Sample - demonstrates how to perform common tasks using the Microsoft Azure Compute service.
+Compute Manage Virtual Machine Sample (for 1.0.0-beta2) - demonstrates how to perform common tasks using the Microsoft Azure Compute service.

 - Create a virtual machine
 - Start a virtual machine